aidanberry12/Glassdoor_Salary_Analysis/README.md

 The models attempted and their respective results are as follows:
 ![Model Metrics](graphics/model_result_metrics.png)

+I chose to use the **random forest** model for final predictions because it has the lowest cross validated training root mean squared value (RMSE).
+This model also happens to perform significantly better on the test set than the other models with a RMSE value of only 17.82.
+The random forest model had a mean absolute error (MAE) of 12.5 on the test set which means the salary predictions were off by about $12,500 on average.
+This error fairly small based on the scale of salaries, which means the predictions are sound.

 ### 5) Deploying Model to Production

 I used a flask backend along with an HTML/CSS/Javascript front end to create a simple GUI that allows the user to easy use the model locally.
 The web app accesses the pickled Random Forest model file that was exported from the modeling phase.
 The user will enter a couple values into the form and click the predict button to see the model output of their estimated salary based on the provided data.
 Usage instructions for running the web app can be seen in the section below.